 In yesterday’s post, I emphasized the divine perspective of my salvation, i.e. that I am a child of God by His sovereign choice in Christ.
 It was His plan, His initiative, long before my will ever got involved.
-Today, I explain the instrumentation God employed in early 1984 to free me from the spiritual darkness of works-based religion, and bondage to sin, in order to bring me to Himself in such a way that I was clearly conscious of turning from sin to Christ.
-Consider it the human view of my salvation.
+Today, I explain the instrumentation God employed in early 1984 to free me from the spiritual darkness of works-based religion and bondage to sin in order to bring me to Himself in such a way that I was clearly conscious of personally, willingly turning from sin to Christ.
+Consider this the human view of my salvation.

 The Scriptures are clear in their presentation of the instruments God ordained as necessary for the spread of the gospel and the reconciliation of sinners to Himself, a messenger (witness) of the Word (the gospel), empowered by the Holy Spirit who is responsible to convict and regenerate the sinner (Rom 10:8-14; John 16:8).
 “So faith comes from hearing, and hearing by the Word of Christ” (Rom 10:17), and all who are born again are so “not by the will of man, but of God,” being “born of the Spirit” (John 1:13; 3:5).
 How is it that I heard the truth of the gospel at the age of 19 and consciously turned from my sin to God, thus receiving the forgiveness of sins?